-As tenant, you are responsible for the allotment and may not sublet it or pass the tenancy to anyone else.
+As a tenant, you are responsible for the allotment and may not sublet it or pass the tenancy to anyone else.

 Where the demand for allotments is greater than the space available, new tenants will be kept on a waiting list.
-Tenants currently renting allotments, who wish to up size or down size, will be given preference over those on the waiting list.
-The JPC reserves the right to amend the conditions of the tenancy, charges for allotments and service as required.
+Tenants currently renting allotments, who wish to up size or down size, will The JPC reserves the right to amend the conditions of the tenancy, charges for allotments and service as required.
 Notice of such changes will be being posted to each tenant and placed on the notice board at the entrance to the site.